MiliasV/BSc-Thesis/README.md

 Sequence:

-1 -> Making of the tree of attack (Step 1)
+1 -> Turn the ips of the attack into ases (Step 3)

-2 -> Turn the ips in the paths of the attack into ases (Step 3)
+2 -> Make the tree of attack depending on the ases of the malicious hosts and victim from (1) (Step 1)

-3 -> Partition of the ases graph to the number of the Vms we desire (Step 2)
+3 -> Partition of the ases-attack graph in the number of the Vms we desire (Step 2)

 4 -> Build the overall topology into the Vms, with mininet (Step 4)